awsdocs/aws-systems-manager-user-guide/doc_source/managed_instances.md

 1. Verify that your managed nodes meet Systems Manager requirements\.
 For information, see [Systems Manager prerequisites](systems-manager-prereqs.md)\.

 1. For servers and VMs in a hybrid environment, verify that you completed the activation process\.
-For more information, see [Setting up AWS Systems Manager for hybrid environments](systems-manager-managedinstances.md)\.
+For more information, see [Setting up Systems Manager for hybrid environments](systems-manager-managedinstances.md)\.

 **Note**
 Note the following information\.